 RG: That’s lovely.
-So now about your son, and just how Iceland has kind of shifted how gender roles are in society—I’m curious, what do you envision for your son’s life?
+So now about your son, and how Iceland has shifted how gender roles are in society—I’m curious, what do you envision for your son’s life?
 And what do you hope for him in his future?
 And how is that going to affect your parenting?

 So we will raise him with gender equality in mind and that people are different and it is okay.
 With that he can have the strength and self-esteem to be whatever he wants to be.

-RG: That’s lovely to be a situation where you are accepted for who you are.
+RG: That’s lovely to be in a situation where you are accepted for who you are.

 P: Yeah, and it opens society.
 I just can’t imagine how it was a few years back.

 RG: And it’s changed very rapidly.